-The ADN2806 acts as a standard slave device on the bus.
+The ADN2804 acts as a standard slave device on the bus.
 The data on the SDA pin is eight bits long, supporting the 7-bit addresses plus the R/W bit.
-The ADN2806 has eight subaddresses to enable the user-accessible internal registers (see Table 6 through Table 10).
+The ADN2804 has eight subaddresses to enable the user-accessible internal registers (see Table 6 through Table 10).
 It, therefore, interprets the first byte as the device address and the second byte as the starting subaddress.
 Auto-increment mode is supported, allowing data to be read from or written to the starting subaddress and each subsequent address without manually addressing the subsequent subaddress.
 A data transfer is always terminated by a stop condition.
 The user can also access any unique subaddress register on a one-by-one basis without updating all registers.

 Stop and start conditions can be detected at any stage of the data transfer.
 If these conditions are asserted out of sequence with normal read and write operations, they cause an immediate jump to the idle condition.
 During a given SCK high period, the user should issue one start condition, one stop condition, or a single stop condition followed by a single start condition.
-If an invalid subaddress is issued by the user, the ADN2806 does not issue an acknowledge and returns to the idle condition.
-If the user exceeds the highest subaddress while reading back in auto-increment mode, then the highest subaddress register contents continue to be output until the master device issues a no acknowledge condition, the SDATA line is not pulled low on the ninth pulse.
-See Figure 7 and Figure 8 for sample write and read data transfers and Figure 9 for a more detailed timing diagram.
+If an invalid subaddress is issued by the user, the ADN2804 does not issue an acknowledge and returns to the idle condition.
+If the user exceeds the highest subaddress while reading back in autoincrement mode, then the highest subaddress register contents continue to be output until the master device issues a no acknowledge.
+This indicates the end of a read.
+In a no-acknowledge condition, the SDATA line is not pulled low on the ninth pulse.
+See Figure 8 and Figure 9 for sample write and read data transfers and Figure 10 for a more detailed timing diagram.

-Additional Features Available via the IC Interface System Reset
+Additional Features Available via the l2C Interface LOS Configuration